alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Descriptive PCASM
+### Analytic PCASM

-Descriptive PCASM is data that describes the "content".
+Analytic PCASM is data that describes the "content".

-Descriptive PCASM would include, non-exclusively:
+Analytic PCASM would include, non-exclusively:

 1. The content contains the substring "ello"